the “Colosseum Tour and Best Rome Highlights” includes all the following sites:

 Start the Highlights tour with Trevi Fountain, a secretive masterpiece and perhaps one of the top attractions in Rome.
 Hidden down the city’s narrow backstreets, the iconic Trevi Fountain attracts many visitors if only for them to toss a coin into its waters to ensure their safe return to Rome at some stage in the future.

 The Spanish Steps

 Proceed to the Spanish Steps, one of the best Rome highlights in the city.
 As you stand and admire the Church of Trinità dei Monti, which sits at the top of the Spanish Steps with the Fontana Della Barcaccia at its foot, you will wonder how they were ever able to complete it.

 A true masterpiece to admire on your tour of Rome: The Pantheon.
 Immaculately preserved and seemingly just a few centuries old, it isn’t easy to believe that the structure was finished in AD 128 by Emperor Hadrian.
 The square in front of the Pantheon is a gathering place for locals and tourists.
 In its center sits a decorative 16th-century fountain beneath the Egyptian obelisk.

-End the perfect day in Rome with the visit to Piazza Navona, one of the largest squares in the city.
+End the perfect day in Rome with a visit to Piazza Navona, one of the largest squares in the city.
 It is one of the most visited highlights of Rome for one primary reason: Bernini’s “Fountain of the Four Rivers.”
 Built to represent The Nile, The Ganges, The Danube, and Rio de la Plata, the structure now sits amidst the artists who arrive to peddle their wares daily.

 Between 1 pm and 2 pm, you will be offered lunch in a selected restaurant, as included in the tour price ( Starter, Main course, and water).